top of page

 Police Reform

 As a criminal defense attorney, I have seen first-hand how poor police practices result in injustice and undermine public safety.
-I will support efforts by the police department to train and address issues from within, provided those efforts are consistent with the calls of the city it serves to truly protect and serve equitably and without racial bias.
+Like all of my neighbors, I call on the Northampton Police Department to carry out its duties to truly protect and serve equitably and without racial bias.

 Zoning